pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 The Pulumi engine uses both your program and your stack's existing state to make decisions about what resources to create, read, update, or delete.
-The most common problem that makes it impossible to make changes to your stack is that the stack's existing state has gotten corrupted in some way.
+The most common problem that makes it impossible to make changes to your stack is that the stack's existing state has been corrupted in some way.
 There are a variety of ways that a stack's state could be corrupted, but in almost all cases it is possible to manually edit the stack's existing state to fix the corruption.

 Note that this is an advanced operation and should be an absolute last resort.

-If you intend to unprotect or delete a resource, consider using the [`pulumi state`]({{< relref "/docs/reference/cli/pulumi_state" >}}) command to do so instead of editing your state directly. `pulumi state` also makes surgical fixes to your state but without requiring you to edit the JSON representation of your stack's current state.
+If you intend to unprotect or delete a resource, consider using the [`pulumi state`]({{< relref "/docs/reference/cli/pulumi_state" >}}) command to do so instead of editing your state directly. `pulumi state` also makes fixes to your state but without requiring you to edit the JSON representation of your stack's current state.

 To get a JSON representation of your stack's current state, you can export your current stack